MinaProtocol/mina/src/app/website/posts/scans.markdown

 ## Acknowledgements

 <div class="thanks">
 Thanks to Evan Shapiro for working through these data structures with me when we were first figuring this stuff out.&nbsp;Thanks to Deepthi Kumar for collaborating with me on several optimizations.
-Finally, thanks to Omer Zach and Corey Richardson (and Evan and Deepthi) for their help in reviewing this post!
+Finally, thanks to Omer Zach and Corey Richardson (and Evan and Deepthi) for their very thorough feedback on drafts of this&nbsp;post!
 </div>